What traits does a person have? Description of people's character: individual qualities and examples

 Each person has his own set of qualities, the list of which includes positive and negative traits.
 They are formed under the influence of surrounding people and life circumstances.

-Depending on the state of the environment, society and the degree of its influence on the individual, good and bad qualities of character can prevail in people.
+Depending on the state of the environment, society and the degree of its influence on the individual, good and bad character traits may prevail in people.

-The presence and superiority of certain qualities in the human character depends on many indicators: temperament, family, faith, geography of residence and, of course, on gender.
+The presence and superiority of certain qualities in human character depends on many indicators: temperament, family, faith, geography of residence and, of course, gender.

-A man and a woman are different not only in external data, but also in behavior patterns, which are influenced by their internal motivation.
-The description of the "correct" qualities of both sexes shows the common and different in their characters.
+A man and a woman are different not only in their external characteristics, but also in their behavior patterns, which are influenced by their internal motivation.
+The description of the “correct” qualities of both sexes shows the similarities and differences in their characters.

-The division into negative and positive qualities of a person occurs under the influence of social assessment.
-People themselves determine: "what is good and what is bad."
+The division into negative and positive qualities of a person occurs under the influence of public assessment.
+People themselves determine: “what is good and what is bad.”

-That which brings benefit, material and spiritual benefits, pleasure and joy, pleasant emotions, is considered good.
+What brings benefits, material and spiritual benefits, pleasure and joy, pleasant emotions, is considered good.

-A person who has many positive qualities in his character is a role model.
-However, it is known that "there are no bad people."
+A person whose character contains many positive qualities is a role model.
+However, it is known that “there are no bad people.”
 This means that the division into “+” and “-” qualities is conditional.
-It all depends on the system of relations between the individual and society.
+Everything depends on the system of relations between the individual and society.

 In accordance with these indicators, 4 groups of character traits can be distinguished(since we are talking about positive qualities, only they will be indicated in each group and the list can be continued) :

-1. Attitude towards society, to the team: sociability, collectivism, sensitivity, responsiveness, respect for people, kindness, goodwill.
+1. Attitude to society, to the team: sociability, collectivism, sensitivity, responsiveness, respect for people, kindness, goodwill.

-2. Attitude towards activity: diligence, conscientiousness, diligence, discipline, responsibility, perseverance in achieving the goal.
+2. Attitude to activity: hard work, conscientiousness, diligence, discipline, responsibility, perseverance in achieving goals.

-3. Self attitude: self-esteem, modesty, pride, self-criticism, honesty.
+3. Attitude towards yourself: self-esteem, modesty, pride, self-criticism, honesty.

-4. attitude towards things: frugality, accuracy, generosity, disinterestedness.
+4. Attitude to things: thrift, accuracy, generosity, selflessness.

-Each person has certain traits that make him different from the other.
-The personal virtues of some people make others admire them, take an example from them.
+Each person has certain traits that predominate, which makes him different from others.
+The personal merits of some people make others admire them and follow their example.

 Women Men